ratribiana/coding-test/README.md

 ```sh
 let runningTotal = 0;
 ```
-- I totally removed it because the runningTotal inside the reduce cant reach the declaration. it is something releted to JavaScript Closure or Scope
+- I totally removed it because the runningTotal inside the reduce cant reach the initialization. it is something releted to JavaScript Closure or Scope
 ```sh
   const total = (() => {
     let runningTotal = 0;